What is a LIMS?

 Use automation to free workers’ time for mission-critical tasks.
 Reduce manual steps by 80% and lower turnaround time while you’re at it.
 Check out our guide to automating your lab with a LIMS for our best ways to streamline and automate your lab.

-This custom-built LIMS suits larger laboratories with a dedicated IT department and the resources to maintain an on-premise (on-prem) server.
-This type of LIMS provides more control over data, is highly customizable, and can be tailored to meet specialized lab requirements.
+Custom-built LIMS work best for larger laboratories with a dedicated IT department and the resources to maintain an on-premises (on-prem) server.
+An on-prem LIMS provides more control over data, is highly customizable, and can be tailored to meet specialized lab requirements.
+That said, it comes with a higher price tag to maintain, puts the onus for security on your lab, and could lock you into existing workflows unless you have development resources to make changes as your needs evolve.

 Web-Based LIMS